 Keep in mind, Disney does not allow anything with a trigger including bubble guns, wooden guns, and Star Wars laser guns-even the ones they once sold inside the park.

 Pin trading is something my kids are super into right now.
 But the pins at Disneyland are ridiculously expensive.
 So we bought some random ones on ebay and then my kids trade with any cast member they find.
 They also pop into each store they pass to trade pins with the cast member at the register.

 There are tons of Disney related clothes you can buy at Disneyland.
 But they are ridiculously expensive.

 But my kids LOVE love love to dress up when we go to Disneyland.
 So we buy their costumes and outfits before we go.
-Because the last time I popped my head into the Bibbidi Bobbidi Boutique to laugh at their prices, the fancy princess dresses were over $300.
+Because the last time I popped my head into the Bibbidi Bobbidi Boutique to laugh at their prices, the fancy princess dresses were $350.
 Nope.

 Disneyland Insider Tips for Families with Unique Needs